 Gravestone Cleaning at Oak Grove Cemetery

 In cooperation with the City of Nacogdoches Historic Sites Department and the City's Cemetery Maintenance Staff, Friends of Historic Nacogdoches, Inc. is proud to be involved in the preservation of gravestones in Oak Grove Cemetery.
-In order to help celebrate the Nacogdoches 300, we are hosting four workshops in 2016.
-Participation is free, but you must register ahead of time by contacting the Historic Sites Department at 936-560-4443.
-Each workshop will have a limited number of participants.
+In order to help celebrate the Nacogdoches 300, we hosted four workshops in 2016.
+These workshops have continued throughout 2017 in cooperation with the History Department at SFASU under the direction of Dr. Perky Beisel.

 We are accepting donations to this project to purchase supplies and to hire a skilled and trained conservator to repair broken stones or to reset tilting stones.
 Please make checks payable to FoHNI and put Oak Grove Cleaning in the memo line.